Ala Kheir: Biography and career

+Early life and education

 Kheir was born in Nyala, South Darfur, and moved to the capital Khartoum with his parents as a child.
 During summer holidays, he spent frequent visits in Nyala and as a photographer, he later took pictures of people's lives in the Marrah Mountains region.

 Kheir studied mechanical engineering in Malaysia and started as a self-taught photographer.
 Upon his return to Sudan, he and other photographers in Khartoum established the Sudanese Photographers Group.
 This group started taking photographs and teaching photography as a visual art form, including other aspiring photographers into their workshops and exhibitions.